Big quantum cohomology of even dimensional intersections of two quadrics: Preliminaries

 As a consequence of Theorem \ref{thm-monodromy-evenDim(2,2)}, two choices of the basis $\varepsilon_1,\dots,\varepsilon_{n+3}$ which differ by an action by $g\in D_{n+3}$ do not affect the values of the correlators and also the generating functions $\mathcal{F}_g$.
-But two choices which differ by an action by the map $-1$, do affect, for example the value of the correlator
+But two choices which differ by an action by the map $-1$ do affect the value of the correlator with an odd number of primitive insertions, for example

 In Section \ref{sec:explictD-Lattice} we will give an explicit choice of the $D_{n+3}$-roots $\alpha_i$ and the basis $\varepsilon_i$. \end{remark}